kubos/kubos-linux-build/README.md

 ## Installation

-In order to build KubOS Linux, two components are needed:
+In order to build Kubos Linux, two components are needed:

-- The [kubos-linux-build repo](https://github.com/kubos/kubos-linux-build) - Contains the configurations, patches, and extra tools needed to build KubOS Linux
+- The [kubos-linux-build repo](https://github.com/kubos/kubos-linux-build) - Contains the configurations, patches, and extra tools needed to build Kubos Linux
 - [BuildRoot](https://buildroot.org/) - The actual build system

 These components should be setup as children of the same parent directory.